Who's paying for the ACA's Medicaid expansion? The federal government – or each state?

-States will never be responsible for more than 10 percent of the cost of expansion.
-The federal government pays the full cost of expansion for the first three years (2014 through 2016).
+States will never be responsible for more than 10% of the cost of expansion.
+The federal government paid the full cost of expansion for the first three years (2014 through 2016).
 The federal government’s portion gradually dropped to 90% by 2020, and it now stays there permanently (for perspective, under traditional Medicaid — i.e. the non-expansion population — states can pay up to 50% of the cost).

 For states that expand Medicaid, the federal funding they receive will always dwarf the amount that the state has to spend.
 And although states have to cover 10% of the cost of Medicaid expansion, their net spending can be much less than that — even negative in some cases.
 There are a few reasons for that:

 - Medicaid expansion allows some states to shift certain populations from traditional Medicaid eligibility to the Medicaid expansion category, where the federal government pays a much larger portion of the cost.

 - Medicaid expansion reduces the need for state spending on uncompensated care and mental health/substance abuse treatment for low-income residents, since fewer low-income people in the state are uninsured.
 It also allows states to use the Medicaid program to cover the cost of inpatient medical care for incarcerated people.

 - The cost of Medicaid expansion can sometimes be offset by increased revenues for the state, including revenue from taxes/fees assessed on hospitals, medical providers, and insurers, increased tax revenue due to economic growth linked to Medicaid expansion, and premiums that a few states require some Medicaid expansion enrollees to pay.